‘OG Insta Golf Girl’ Paige Spiranac Stuns In A Low-Cut Crop Top: ‘It’s All About Feel And Confidence’

 “Ok this is great,” wrote a third.

-“This is the best vid ever!” concluded a fourth, adding a heart-eye face emoji.
+“This is the best vid ever!” concluded a fourth, adding a heart eye emoji.

 This is not the first time that Spiranac has played golf in her living room.
 As previously covered by The Inquisitr, she also recently wowed fans while hitting shots against her foyer wall.